FC Anyang: Supporters and rivalries

 The club's main supporters group is called A.S.U.
 RED, which started as a fan group for Anyang LG Cheetahs (now FC Seoul) when the club was based in Anyang.

 The club shares a strong rivalry with nearby Suwon Samsung Bluewings, a rivalry that began during the LG Cheetahs era and was dubbed the Jijidae Derby.
-Despite the Anyang club changing, the city and Suwon still share a football rivalry, which was revived in the 2024 season when Suwon Samsung Bluewings competed in the second division for the first time.
+Despite the LG Cheetahs changing their name and location, the city of Anyang still share a football rivalry with Suwon, which was revived in the 2024 season when Suwon Samsung Bluewings competed in the second division for the first time.

 FC Seoul is another club disliked by FC Anyang fans, due to the abrupt manner of the club leaving the city despite protests.
 Anyang fans lit flares in a show of defiance in a tie in the 2017 Korean FA Cup.